Wuntenn/ipspbook/README.md

 - Better use of RxJS would allow this and maybe eliminate some of the length of the code whilst coercing the data
 - The data in the market view isn't updating dynamically as the data comes in:
     - The new data can be seen in the console.logs
-- Auxiliary routes could be used to present a flatter layout removing the need for navigation to a new page for the market routes
+- Content projection or auxiliary routes would allow me to present everything and remove need to navigate to a separate page for detail
     - This would allow the details to be drilled into as seen on sports sites like: https://sports.br.betboo.com/pt-br/sports/futebol-4
-- A material design theme and component style would go a long way to making this project look more substantial

-Beyond this responsive layout, aria-support, font improvements, lazy-loading, and animations would take it to a nice releasable level
+Beyond this lazy-loading, and animations would take it to a nice releasable level